osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Configuration/OSIsoft Adapter for DNP3 data source configuration.md

 > curl -v -d `"@DataSource.config.json"` -H `"Content-Type: application/json" "http://localhost:5590/api/v1/configuration/DNP3-1/DataSource"`

 **Note:** After you have completed data source configuration, the next step is to configure data selection.
 Depending on your data source configuration, your data selection configuration may be pre-populated by discovery.
-For more information, see [OSIsoft Adapter for DNP3 data selection configuration](xref:OSIsoftAdapterForDNP3DataSelectionConfiguration) and [Discovery](xref:OSIsoftAdapterForDNP3PrinciplesOfOperation#discovery).
+For more information, see [PI Adapter for DNP3 data selection configuration](xref:OSIsoftAdapterForDNP3DataSelectionConfiguration) and [Discovery](xref:OSIsoftAdapterForDNP3PrinciplesOfOperation#discovery).

 ## DNP3 data source schema
 The full schema definition for the DNP3 data source configuration is in the DNP3_DataSource_schema.json file which is located: